vknabel/vknabel.github.io/contents/Archery-0-3-0-released.md

 Your existing Archerfile still works the same as before.
 So nothing to do on this side!

 If you currently use the arrow syntax, make sure to have Mint installed as it moved from an internal to an external dependency.
-That’s it!
+Also make sure to use Swift 5 as Swift 4 support has been dropped.

 ### Is there a new plugin concept?